Reaper-ai/highschool_pythonprojects/README.md

 collection of my python project

 ## 1. [bakery management system](bakery_mng_sys)
-- about -> my class 12th boards project 😄, a gui based system to manage evrything in a bakery.
+- about -> my class 12th boards project 😄, a gui based system to manage everything in a bakery.
 - features -> - maintain employ record _(for admin)_ <br>
-              - maintain inventory _(for admin)_ <br>
+ &nbsp;        - maintain inventory _(for admin)_ <br>
               - update menu _(for admin)_<br>
               - customer can also place order<br>
 - learning -> python - database integration